 The Perfect DIY Wallet Sewing Pattern: Free!

-This blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF thatโs optimized for printing.
 Find it here.
-The free DIY Perfect Wallet Pattern is included in the blog post below and is totally free to read, print, and sew!
+The free Perfect DIY Wallet Pattern is included in the blog post below and is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF pattern for $2 is totally optional.
-Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
-Check it out.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?

 The interior of this wallet sewing pattern has 8 card slots (facing the center of the wallet so your cards won’t fall out), a zippered coin pocket, plus two pockets big enough for flat bills or a cell phone.